joedefen/vappman/README.md

 # vappman
 `vappman` presents a visual (curses) interface to `appman`.

+Why use `vappman`?
+Browse 1900+ apps interactively with mouse/keyboard, filter by keywords or regex to rapidly find apps, and see installed vs. available at a glance.
+No CLI option memorization required because context-sensitive keys guide you through the life cycle of your AppImages including installing, updating, and removing.

 * Install `vappman` using `pipx install vappman`, or however you do so.
 * Prerequisites: install [ivan-hc/AppMan: AppImage package manager to install, update (for real) and manage ALL of them locally thanks to "AM", the ever-growing AUR-inspired database listing (for now) 1900+ portable apps and programs for GNU/Linux.
 Manage your AppImages with the ease of APT and the power of PacMan.](https://github.com/ivan-hc/AppMan) and all of its prerequisites.